mirko-wegemann/mirko-wegemann.github.io/_pages/gap25.md

 	<a href="{{ site.url }}assets/pdf/gap25/concepts.pdf">Slides</a><br>
     <a href="{{ site.url }}assets/img/gap25/good_research.png">Mindmap on good research</a><br><br>
     <h4>Week 3: Representation</h4>
-	This week, we deal with different conceptualizations of representation and debate whether descriptive representation can foster gender equality in politics.
+	This week, we deal with different conceptualizations of representation and debate whether descriptive representation can foster gender equality in politics. <br>
+	<a href="{{ site.url }}assets/pdf/gap25/representation.pdf">Slides</a><br><br>
+    <h4>Week 4: Norms</h4>
+    Norms are essential for social order.
+They shape how we think and behave.
+In this week, we'll discuss what norms are, how they evolve and how they are transmitted to the next generation while discussing their significance in the context of gender. <br>
-	<a href="{{ site.url }}assets/pdf/gap25/representation.pdf">Slides</a><br>
+    <a href="{{ site.url }}assets/pdf/gap25/norms.pdf">Slides</a><br>